bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 provides.
 With Sass you can define variables and then reuse them as necessary.

-Variables are defined with a dollar sign, &#36;, followed by the variable name.
-Between the variable name and value is a colon followed by an empty space, such as &#36;font-base: 1em.
+Variables are defined with a dollar sign, $, followed by the variable name.
+Between the variable name and value is a colon followed by an empty space, such as $font-base: 1em.
 As for the value of the variable, it may be a number, string, color, boolean, null, or a list of values separated by spaces or commas.

 <h4>Sass</h4>

 +---+----------------------------------------------------------------------+
- 1  &#36;font-base: 1em
+ 1  $font-base: 1em

- 2  &#36;serif: "Helvetica Neue", Arial, "Lucida Grande", sans-serif
+ 2  $serif: "Helvetica Neue", Arial, "Lucida Grande", sans-serif

  3  p

- 4  font: &#36;font-base &#36;serif
+ 4  font: $font-base $serif

  5